rendleyhq/docs.rendleysdk.com/getting-started/clips.md

 ## Image

-Responsible for loading and displaying images.
+The [Image](/api-reference/classes/ImageClip.html) clip is responsible for loading and displaying images.

 ```typescript
 await layer.addClip({